Bess Streeter Aldrich

 Bess Streeter Aldrich was born in Iowa in 1881, and lived to be 73 years of age.
 During the time she grew up, people did not have cars, electricity, or telephones.
-She lived and worked long enough to see one of her books made into a movie and one of her short stories turned into a TV show starring Angela Lansbury.
-In Hollywood, she also worked as a writer and advisor at Paramount Pictures.
+She lived and worked long enough to see one of her books made into a movie.
+Later, one of her short stories was turned into a television series starring Angela Lansbury.
+In Hollywood, she later worked as a writer and advisor at Paramount Pictures.

-Sadly, her husband died suddenly in 1925 leaving her a widow and single mother to 4 kids, ages 4 to 16 years.
+Sadly, her husband died suddenly in 1925 leaving her a widow and single mother to four children, ages 4 to 16 years.
 She realized that she would have to write to support them.
 Aldrich achieved the amazing feat of putting all of her children through college with earnings from the sale of her books and stories.

 Elmwood, Nebraska, was the setting of most of Aldrich’s stories and books.
 She loved writing about small town and pioneering life.
-The Bess Streeter Aldrich House and Museum are located in Elmwood, Nebraska and allow you a look into the life of a remarkably hard working writer.
+The Bess Streeter Aldrich House and Museum are in Elmwood, Nebraska, and allow you a look into the life of a remarkably hard working writer.

-This is the second stop on our Nebraska Trail!
+This is the second stop on our Nebraska Author Adventures Trail.

 Rebecca Blake Beech